Buttered Beer – Original Recipe & History

 • Technique: Stove-Top Prepared

-Featured Video
+Recipe Video

 A Short History of Cooked Beer Cocktails.

 Before the days of bottling and refrigeration, fresh beer had a very limited shelf life, and having to waste any brought a tear to many people’s eyes.
 So like any food item on its way out, people tried to find ways to get just a couple more uses out of it.
 I’m sure you do this all the time.
 Strawberries are starting to get soft; make a smoothie.
 Worried about your gigantic bag of onions getting too old, make French onion soup.
-There are many things you can do before food turns and during the 17th century cooking beer with honey and spices was one way to mask the flavor of a beer going bad.
+There are many things you can do before food turns and during the 17th century cooking beer with spices was one way to mask the flavor of a beer going bad.

-Earlier forms of the hot ale flip we simple hot ale and honey drinks, and if you want to find these recipes, you’ll need to look in old cookbooks.
+If you want to find these recipes, you’ll need to look in old cookbooks.
 One such recipe from the 1669 book “The Closet” by Sir Kenelme Digbie is an ale with a honey recipe specifically for beer that is about to go bad.
 Sir Kenelme Digbie described cooking old beer with honey would help the turned old beer and “set the whole a working a fresh, and casting out foulness.”

 Some very old books had tips and tricks for the old food, but with the invention of commercial refrigeration in the mid-1800s, that stopped being such a big problem.
 Most of those recipes either got lost to time, but many still live on as things you usually eat—fruit pies, jellies, alcohol, pickles, hell, even banana bread.
 Hence, most recipes specifically call for nasty old soft brown bananas no one wants to eat.
 It’s for flavor, but it comes from a much older tradition.
 Old meat was a little harder to repurpose and was something you needed to persevere before it started to turn.
 Although old meat could be used as bait to catch fresh meat or go fishing, it needs to be disposed of once food goes bad.